Oregon Post Adoption Resource Center (ORPARC)

 Program Overview

-ORPARC’s mission is to provide ongoing support, education, information, assistance, and referral services to Oregon Department of Human Services’ post-adoptive families and assisted guardianship families statewide, and foster parents via the library and trainings.
+ORPARC’s mission is to provide ongoing support, education, information, assistance, and referral services to the state’s adoptive, assisted guardianship, and kinship families and youth, and foster families via the library, web resources, and trainings.

 Program Goals